vc-awesome/docs-learning/content/os/tools/github.md

 ### GitHub Pages

+> Websites for you and your projects, hosted directly from your GitHub repository.
+Just edit, push, and your changes are live.

+官网：

-官网：https://pages.github.com/ - *GitHub Pages | Websites for you and your projects, hosted directly from your GitHub repository.
+1. https://pages.github.com/ - *GitHub Pages | Websites for you and your projects, hosted directly from your GitHub repository.
 Just edit, push, and your changes are live.*

+文档：

-文档：https://docs.github.com/zh/pages - *GitHub Pages 文档 - GitHub Docs*
+1. https://docs.github.com/zh/pages - *GitHub Pages 文档 - GitHub Docs*

 参考：